2021 American League Division Series 2

 The White Sox did stir a bit in the bottom of the 4th, when they collected a single, a double and a walk, but they failed to score because Eloy Jimenez grounded into a double play and Cesar Hernandez struck out with two men on to end the inning.
-This did end McCullers' day on the mound, as it was later learned that he had experienced some shoulder discomfort, and the next Astros pitcher, in the 5th, was Yimi Garcia, who, like Kopech, had also pitched poorly in Game 3.
+This did end McCullers' day on the mound, as it was later learned that he had experienced some shoulder discomfort and would not pitch again that postseason.
+The next Astros pitcher, in the 5th, was Yimi Garcia, who, like Kopech, had also pitched poorly in Game 3.
 However, he was much better this time and would end up receiving credit for the win.
 The Astros continued to add on the runs, with Brantley driving in McCormick in the 6th, and another run scoring against Craig Kimbrel in the 8th on an error, a wild pitch and another single by Brantley.
 LaRussa tried to raise a fuss when Jose Abreu was hit with a pitch with two outs in the bottom of the 8th, maybe hoping he would wake up the crown by getting himself ejected, but it did not work.
 The crowd was half asleep because the White Sox hitters had done basically nothing since McCullers had left the game.
 In the 9th, Altuve ended a great day by connecting for a three-run homer against closer Liam Hendriks, making the final score 10-1.
 The Astros were moving on the ALCS for the fifth straight year.

 - Jay Cohen (Associated Press): "Altuve, Astros going back to ALCS after topping White Sox", Yahoo!
 Sports, October 12, 2021.